Niemluonvui/langchain-research-kbg/README.txt

 os.environ["AZURE_OPENAI_API_KEY"] = "your AzureOpenAI key"

 2. Hugging face got alot models that required GPU (CUDA cores) and more external libraries

+3. Right now just tested the gpt2 from huggingface due to it easily to use and test the output